GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Feel tired this day because I think I didn't sleep well in these past few days.
 But as long as I code for an 1hr or half of it and as I understand what I'm learning I'm happy with it.

+### Day 45: March 1, 2021 | Monday

+**Today's Progress**: 30/52 Applied Visual Design in freecodecamp.org

+**Thoughts**: Learned how to manipulate and use colors like the tertiary, secondary, and compelementary colors.

+### Day 46: March 2, 2021 | Tuesday

+**Today's Progress**: 38/52 Applied Visual Design in freecodecamp.org

+**Thoughts**: Learned how to transform an element using the different property value of transform which I Learned for now is the scale and skew methods.